mechanoChem/mechanoChemML/README.md

 # License

-GNU Lesser General Public License (LGPL) v3.0.
+BSD 4-Clause license.
 Please see the file LICENSE for details.

 # Installation